MaggieFero/CheatSheetSeries/cheatsheets/NPM_Security_Cheat_Sheet.md

 The npm CLI works with package run-scripts.
 If you’ve ever run `npm start` or `npm test` then you’ve used package run-scripts too.
 The npm CLI builds on scripts that a package can declare, and allows packages to define scripts to run at specific entry points during the package’s installation in a project.
 For example, some of these [script hook](https://docs.npmjs.com/misc/scripts) entries may be `postinstall` scripts that a package that is being installed will execute in order to perform housekeeping chores.

 With this capability, bad actors may create or alter packages to perform malicious acts by running any arbitrary command when their package is installed.
-A couple of cases where we’ve seen this already happening is the popular [eslint-scope incident](https://snyk.io/vuln/npm:eslint-scope:20180712) that harvested npm tokens, and the [crossenv incident](https://snyk.io/vuln/npm:crossenv:20170802), along with 36 other packages that abused a typosquatting attack on the npm registry.
+A couple of cases where we’ve seen this already happening are the popular [eslint-scope incident](https://snyk.io/vuln/npm:eslint-scope:20180712) that harvested npm tokens and the [crossenv incident](https://snyk.io/vuln/npm:crossenv:20170802), along with 36 other packages that abused a typosquatting attack on the npm registry.

 Apply these npm security best practices in order to minimize the malicious module attack surface: